Skip to Content

 So, as often as possible, I’ll make Mexican food for dinner.

 One of my favorite easy Mexican dinners is quesadillas.
-It’s a fun way to eat a bunch of veggies and protein because they’re all packed into a cute little tortilla shell.
+Quesadillas, which are a popular Mexican dish, are a fun way to eat a bunch of veggies and protein because they’re all packed into a cute little tortilla shell.
+Serve them with sour cream, your favorite salsa, and some hot sauce and everyone’s happy.

 Easy Quesadilla Recipes